lachlan-waugh/6443/slides/content/week01.md

 * Your name, degree, year?
 * Why'd you do the course?
+* What time did you sleep last night?
 * Fun fact?
 * ~~Your credit card number and the 3 wacky digits on the back~~